farhangkl/DesiRNA/README.md

 # 2DesignRNA
-DesiRNA is a structure-based design of RNA sequences with a Monte Carlo approach.
-DesiRNA accurately design seqeuness for a given target secondary structures including psudonknots and multichains.
+DesiRNA is an innovative tool that facilitates the precise design of RNA sequences based on their desired secondary structures, even incorporating pseudoknots and multichains.
+Leveraging the power of the Monte Carlo approach, DesiRNA offers a reliable and efficient solution for generating RNA sequences with remarkable accuracy.

+# Key Features:

+1- Efficient Monte Carlo algorithm for sequence design 2- Target secondary structure specification, including pseudoknots and multichains 3- High-precision sequence generation for desired RNA structures 4- User-friendly interface and easy integration into existing workflows

 # Requirements